 - There are instances where high-risk drivers can’t find coverage at all.
 If this is the case, and they are found to be to blame for a future accident, they’d have to pay all damages out of their own pocket.

 - When drivers are found to be lying about the circumstances of an accident, they could also face stiff fines – and possibly even face criminal punishment.
+Drivers who are caught lying about accidents may face insurance denial and lawsuits for defamation or fraud.

 Hire an Attorney to Combat the Lies and Win Your Case